GIScience/oshdb/documentation/manual/views.md

 MapReducer<OSMContribution> contributionsMapReducer = OSMContributionView.on(oshdb);
 ```

-A MapReducer is conceptually very similar to a [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) object in Java 8: It stores all the information about what kind of filters, transformation functions and aggregation methods should be applied to the data and is executed exactly once by calling a terminal operation, such as the _reduce_ method, or one of the supplied _special reducers_ (e.g., `count`, `sum`, etc.).
-The chapter [MapReduce](map-reduce.md) of this manual describes the ideas of the `MapReducer` object in more detail.
+A MapReducer is conceptually very similar to a [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) object in Java 8: It stores all the information about what kind of filters, transformation functions and aggregation methods should be applied to the data and is executed exactly once by calling a terminal operation, such as the reduce method, or one of the supplied specialized reducers (e.g., `count`, `sum`, etc.).
+The chapter “[Map and Reduce](map-reduce.md)” of this manual describes the ideas of the `MapReducer` object in more detail.

-todo: explain views: what they do, what data they return, how they work, etc
 ### Snapshot View

 The [`OSMEntitySnapshot`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/object/OSMEntitySnapshot.html) is quite simple: it returns the state of the OSM data at a given point in time, or at multiple given points in time.
-In the OSHDB API, these are called _snapshots_ and are represented by [`OSMEntitySnapshot`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/object/OSMEntitySnapshot.html) objects.
+In the OSHDB API, these are called snapshots and are represented by [`OSMEntitySnapshot`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/object/OSMEntitySnapshot.html) objects.
 They allow access to the following properties:

 * the [timestamp](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/object/OSMEntitySnapshot.html#getTimestamp--) of the snapshot
 * the [geometry](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/object/OSMEntitySnapshot.html#getGeometry--) of the queried OSM feature